chen-robert/ssm/PITCHME.md

 ![MCP Neuron](gitpitch/img/mcp_neuron.jpg)
 ---
 ### Bias
-If the input array is all zeroes, our output has to be 0.
+**Problem**: If the input array is all zeroes, our output has to be 0.

 We add a **bias** to the output